 We do not retain hard copy Tribunal case papers.
 In line with our records management plan, electronic copies of all case papers are stored securely on our case management system for a period of 6 years.

 Do you use automated decision making or profiling?
 If so, how do you use my personal data to make decisions about me?

-No automated decision making or profiling is undertaken by the First-tier Tribunal for Scotland Social Security Chamber.
+No automated decision making or profiling is undertaken.